-Total required = 27 credits including specified electives Student has cumulative GPA of 3.90 or above.
+Total required = 27 credits including specified electives Required cumulative GPA of 3.90 or above.
 Early graduates cannot qualify for this honor.

-Student must be a full time student for the last 2 full semesters at CHS in order to qualify.
+Student must be full time for the last 2 full semesters at CHS in order to qualify.
 Students competing for this honor may only be an aid for a maximum of 2 semesters.